Allopathic & Osteopathic Medicine (MD/DO)

 • Letters must be from a graded course (at least 3-credit lecture or 1-credit lab).
 Evaluations can be requested from in-progress courses.

-• Two of the three required internal letters must be from Biology, Chemistry, Math, or Physics (BCMP) faculty OR from the approved list of Internal Science Letters.
+• Two of the three required internal letters must be from Northeastern University Biology, Chemistry, Math, or Physics (BCMP) faculty (current, former, or retired) OR from Northeastern University faculty instructors on the approved list of Internal Science Letters.

-• One letter may be from academic faculty in any discipline, though we recommend a non-science letter.
+• One letter may be from Northeastern University faculty (current, former, or retired) in any discipline, though we recommend a non-science letter.

 1 External, Clinical Letter